PubInv/unscrew-propeller/README.md

 This approach at least allows thrust to be measured against rpm; but rpm by itself cannot be equated to force or work, because the resistanc of an object to being spun varies wildly.

 We need assitance from a mechanical engineer who can design an effective experiment for measuring the propulsive efficiency of the unscrew propeller.
+[This reference](https://heliciel.com/en/helice/calcul-helice-aile/rendement-helice-propulsive.htm) may be useful.